Blues for Allah: Recording

+Music and lyrics

-A discernable Middle Eastern theme emerged, supported by Robert Hunter's lyrics.
+During the writing and recording of the album, a discernable Middle Eastern theme emerged, supported by Robert Hunter's lyrics.
 Non-Western time signatures on some of the material added to the concept, as well as experiments with instrumentation, such as flute on the Bach-inspired "Sage & Spirit" (named for Scully's daughters).
 Garcia said he was "creating scales that generated their own harmony in ways that weren't symmetrical in regular, classical major-minor relationships."
 Bassist Phil Lesh recalled "Jerry brought in a strange, almost atonal melodic entity that would evolve into the title song and sequence for the album, and I had sketched out a little Latin-flavored, seven-beat instrumental number inspired by Shelley's poem 'Ozymandias' called 'King Solomon's Marbles'.
 Besides 'Crazy Fingers,' his marvelous essay in smoky ambiguity, Jerry also contributed a triptych of already written tunes ("Help on the Way", "Slipknot", and "Franklin's Tower") that would become, in live performance, one of our finest exploratory vehicles.
 Bob had a beautiful guitar instrumental, 'Sage and Spirit', and one of his stompin-est self-congratulatory rockers, 'Music Never Stopped', to round out the album."

-"Crazy Fingers" sets music to Hunter's series of haiku.
-"The Music Never Stopped" began life as "Hollywood Cantata", a Weir-Hunter composition.
-Weir later used lyrics composed by his main writing partner, John Barlow.
+The main riff of "Franklin's Tower" was partly inspired by the chorus of Lou Reed's 1973 hit "Walk on the Wild Side."
 Original credits list "King Solomon's Marbles" and "Stronger than Dirt or Milkin' the Turkey" as individual songs.
 However, later credits list "Stronger than Dirt" and "Milkin' the Turkey" as composed in two parts and combined to make "King Solomon's Marbles".
 The first section was so-named by Lesh because, like the end of the Doors' "Touch Me", a four-note cadence was reminiscent of a contemporary advertisement jingle (unlike the Doors track, the Dead did not vocalize the slogan).
+"The Music Never Stopped" began life as "Hollywood Cantata", a Weir-Hunter composition.
+Weir later used lyrics composed by his main writing partner, John Barlow.
+"Crazy Fingers" sets music to Hunter's series of haiku.